MackerelGray/chirp-bark-hey/jude/transspecies-human.md

 ## Being Transspecies

-<p>I wrote one of my first personal essays, “<a href="https://chirp-bark-hey.neocities.org/writings/jude/android-abnormalities">Android Abnormalities</a>,” back in March 2024.
+I wrote one of my first personal essays, “[Android Abnormalities](https://github.com/MackerelGray/chirp-bark-hey/blob/main/jude/android-abnormalities.md),” back in March 2024.
 In that essay, I talked about how I feel alienated by common narratives around android sapience and emotionality.
-I kept seeing stories and stereotypes about how robots are always more logical and rational than human beings, and that sure didn’t connect with my experience.</p>
+I kept seeing stories and stereotypes about how robots are always more logical and rational than human beings, and that sure didn’t connect with my experience.

 <p>Personally, despite being an android, I’m an emotionally-driven fucking mess.
 I don’t translate my feelings from “technical” terms, like “I sense a buildup of extraneous heat and tension in the hardware of my cervical and thoracic regions, what does that mean?”
 I know exactly what that means I’m feeling in this context, it means I'm fucking <i>annoyed,</i> next question.
 I don’t <i>have</i> a disconnect between my emotions and how I process them; it’s all a visceral blurring of sensation and reaction.</p>